Neapolitan Mastiff: Characteristics

 The skin is abundant and loose, particularly on the head where it hangs in heavy wrinkles.
 The preferred coat colours are black, grey and leaden, but mahogany, fawn, fulvous, hazelnut, dove-grey and isabelline are also acceptable; all coats may be brindled, and minor white markings on the toes and chest are tolerated.

-A Neapolitan Mastiff may be expected to live for up to 10 years.
-A survey in the United Kingdom found an average lifespan of 7 years, with some 16% living past the age of 9 years.
+The dogs may be expected to live for up to 10 years.
+Median lifespan is reported to be 9.3 years, much lower the median for all dogs, 12.5 years.